If you are raising baby chicks this year or in the near future, then you definitely need to know the ins and outs about brooding in poultry!

 The brooding period typically lasts until the chicks are fully feathered, which is around 6 weeks old.
 Having feathers instead of down will help the chicks trap warm air against their bodies and no longer need a heat source.
 At this point, as long as the ambient temperature remains above 65 degrees, the heat source can be removed.

-If you move them outside to their coop and the temps dip below 65 degrees at night, I’d still provide a heat source in the coop for a few weeks when they are sleeping.
-Observe them and notice their behavior.
-If they are huddled together and cheeping noisily, they’re too cold.
+If you move them outside to the coop and the temps drop, I’d still provide a heat source in the coop for a few weeks when they are sleeping.
 If you don’t have electricity wired into your coop, an extension cord or two strung from your house will work.

 Can I bring my chicks outside on a warm day?